The short version…

 Here is the final installation:

-Sure, the reproduction won’t fool a vintage guitar enthusiast but it works and you probably shouldn’t care what that guy thinks anyway.
+Sure, the reproduction won’t fool a vintage guitar enthusiast but it works and you probably shouldn’t care what that guy thinks anyway and just count off the tune.

 Useful information on these mounts

-Should you want to make or restore of these yourself, I’ll save you some time:
+Should you want to make or restore of these yourself, I’ll save you some time and $$: